b2c

 2. Minimized Cost and Expenditure

 A website for business operations reduces operating costs as fewer physical resources and staff are involved.
-B2C models minimize the additional charges concerning the infrastructure, staff, electricity, water supply, food and many others.
+Business-to-consumer models minimize the additional charges concerning the infrastructure, staff, electricity, water supply, food, and many others.
 Such companies can manage the inventory and warehouse without the help of expert managers or staff.

 3. Customer Personalization